zkzdyzg/Galaxy-Cluster-Scale-Strong-lenses-from-the-DESI-Legacy-Imaging-Surveys/README.md

 File Structure

-All_candidates.csv: Complete dataset containing all candidates Grade_A.csv: Contains only candidates with grade A Grade_B.csv: Contains only candidates with grade B Grade_C.csv: Contains only candidates with grade C Column Descriptions
+All_candidates.csv: Complete dataset containing all candidates;
+Grade_A.csv: Contains only candidates with grade A;
+Grade_B.csv: Contains only candidates with grade B;
+Grade_C.csv: Contains only candidates with grade C;

-All CSV files contain the following columns:
+All CSV files contain the following columns.
+Column Description	Units:

-Column	Description	Units

 CLUSTER_ID	  Cluster ID from Zou et al. 2021	-http://dx.doi.org/10.3847/1538-4365/abe5b0

-RA_BCG	Right Ascension of the Brightest Cluster Galaxy (BCG)	degrees DEC_BCG	Declination of the Brightest Cluster Galaxy (BCG)	degrees PZ_BCG	Photometric redshift of the BCG
+RA_BCG	Right Ascension of the Brightest Cluster Galaxy (BCG),	degrees;

+DEC_BCG	Declination of the Brightest Cluster Galaxy (BCG),	degrees;

+PZ_BCG	Photometric redshift of the BCG;

-R_500	Characteristic radius	Mpc
+R_500	Characteristic radius	Mpc;

-M_500	Mass within R_500	log_10{M☉}
+M_500	Mass within R_500, log_10{M☉};

-SHAPE_R_BCG	Effective radius of the BCG	arcsec
+SHAPE_R_BCG	Effective radius of the BCG, arcsec;

-GRADE	Our grade assigning for this candidate (A, B, C - see our paper)	-
+GRADE	Our grade assigning for this candidate (A, B, C - see our paper);

 Rating System Description